Skip to contents

 Optionally, it can also return a vote-method breakdown (Advance in Person, Election Day, Absentee by Mail, Provisional) for each contest.

 Note: The Georgia SOS site is a JavaScript-rendered Angular SPA.
 All scraping uses a headless Chromium browser via Playwright.
-County scraping is parallelised across up to max_workers browsers (default 4).
+County and precinct scraping is parallelised across up to max_workers browsers (default 4).
 Georgia has 159 counties; a full state + county scrape for one year typically takes 20–60 minutes.
+Adding precinct data significantly increases runtime.

 Arguments